awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `timeout`
 The time period in seconds to wait for a health check to succeed before it is considered a failure\.
 You may specify between 2 and 60 seconds\.
 The default value is 5 seconds\.
 `retries`
 The number of times to retry a failed health check before the container is considered unhealthy\.
 You may specify between 1 and 10 retries\.
-The default value is 3 retries\.
+The default value is three retries\.
 `startPeriod`
 The optional grace period within which to provide containers time to bootstrap before failed health checks count towards the maximum number of retries\.
 You may specify between 0 and 300 seconds\.
 The `startPeriod` is disabled by default\.